EmbeddedML-EDAGroup/PIT/README.md

+**NEW RELEASE: we released our new, engineered and user-friendly DNAS library named [PLiNIO](https://github.com/eml-eda/plinio) which includes PIT among the different implemented methods.
+We highly suggest to try this new release for your experiments!**

 Copyright (C) 2021 Politecnico di Torino, Italy.
 SPDX-License-Identifier: Apache-2.0.
 See LICENSE file for details.

 Authors: Matteo Risso, Alessio Burrello, Francesco Conti, Lorenzo Lamberti, Yukai Chen, Luca Benini, Enrico Macii, Massimo Poncino, Daniele Jahier Pagliari